-Nevada is one of 30 states which permit capital punishment, also called the death penalty.
+Nevada is one of 27 states that permit capital punishment.
 However, the state has not actually carried out an execution since April 26, 2006.
 A sentence of death is reserved for individuals convicted of murder involving aggravating circumstances.

 Specifically, Nevada courts may impose the death penalty only first-degree murder cases where: